teaching-on-testbeds/k8s-ml/reserve/index.md

-## Exercise : Reserve resources on CloudLab
+## Exercise : Start an experiment on CloudLab

 Before you run an experiment on CloudLab, you will: